Parkland high school shooting: Fatalities

 Fourteen of the fatalities died inside the building; three others died in or en route to the hospital.

 Geography teacher Scott Beigel was killed after he unlocked a classroom for students to enter and hide from Cruz.
 Aaron Feis, an assistant football coach and security guard, was killed as he entered the building in response to reports of the ongoing shooting.
 Chris Hixon, the school's athletic director, was killed as he ran toward the sound of the gunfire.

 Student Peter Wang was last seen in his Junior Reserve Officers' Training Corps (JROTC) uniform, reportedly holding doors open so others could escape.
-At their respective funerals, Wang, Alaina Petty, and Martin Duque were all posthumously honored by the U.S. Army with the ROTC Medal for Heroism, and Wang was buried in his JROTC Blues uniform.
+At their respective funerals, Wang, Alaina Petty, and Martin Duque were all posthumously honored by the US Army with the ROTC Medal for Heroism, and Wang was buried in his JROTC Blues uniform.
 On February 20, Wang was posthumously admitted to the United States Military Academy.

 Alyssa Alhadeff was the captain of the Parkland Soccer Club.
 On March 7, 2018 she was honored by the United States women's national soccer team prior to a game in Orlando.
 Her teammates and family were invited to the game and presented with official jerseys that featured her name.

-Meadow Pollack was a senior who was shot four times; upon being initially wounded seconds after the perpetrator had fatally shot Scott Beigel, Pollack crawled toward a classroom door, where a 14-year-old freshman named Cara Loughran—also wounded in the perpetrator's salvo—had also sought refuge.
-The perpetrator located Pollack and Loughran and discharged his weapon five more times—killing both girls.
+Meadow Pollack was a senior who was shot four times; upon being initially wounded seconds after Cruz had fatally shot Scott Beigel, Pollack crawled toward a classroom door, where a 14-year-old freshman named Cara Loughran—also wounded by Cruz—had sought refuge.
+Cruz located Pollack and Loughran and discharged his weapon five more times, killing both girls.